-- 6. To change the WiFi security for the 2.4 GHz or 5 GHz WiFi network, select a Security Options radio button. - None.
-An open WiFi network that does not provide any security.
+- 6. To change the WiFi security option for the 2.4 GHz or 5 GHz WiFi network, select a Security Options radio button: - None: An open WiFi network that does not provide any security.
 Any WiFi device can join the WiFi network.
-We recommend that you do not use an open WiFi network. - WPA2-PSK [AES].
-This option is the default setting.
-This type of security enables WiFi devices that support WPA2 to join the router's WiFi network.
-If you did not change the WiFi password, the default password displays.
-The default password is printed on the router label.WPA2 provides a secure connection but some older WiFi devices do not detect WPA2 and support only WPA.
-If your network includes such older devices, select WPA-PSK [TKIP] + WPA2-PSK [AES] security. - WPA-PSK [TKIP] + WPA2-PSK [AES].
-This type of security enables WiFi devices that support either WPA or WPA2 to join the router's WiFi network.
-However, WPA-PSK [TKIP] is less secure than WPA2-PSK [AES] and limits the speed of WiFi devices to 54 Mbps. - WPA/WPA2 Enterprise.
-This type of security requires that your WiFi network can access a RADIUS server.
+We recommend that you do not use an open WiFi network. - WPA2-Personal [AES]: The default setting, which enables WiFi devices that support WPA2 to join the router's WiFi network.
+WPA2 provides a secure connection but some older WiFi devices do not detect WPA2 and support only WPA.
+If your network includes such older devices, select WPA-Personal [TKIP] + WPA2-Personal [AES] security. - WPA-Personal [TKIP] + WPA2-Personal [AES]: Enables WiFi devices that support either WPA or WPA2 to join the router's WiFi network.
+However, WPA-Personal [TKIP] is less secure than WPA2-Personal [AES] and limits the speed of WiFi devices to 54 Mbps. - WPA/WPA2 Enterprise: Requires that your WiFi network can access a RADIUS server.
+For more information, see Set up WPA/WPA2 Enterprise WiFi security on page 70. - WPA3-Personal: Enables WiFi devices that support WPA3 to join the WiFi network.
+WPA3 is the latest security standard, uses SAE encryption, and is more secure than WPA2.
+If all devices on your network support WPA3, we recommend that you use this security option.